Modelling Large Dimensional Datasets with Markov Switching Factor Models: Introduction

 A number of contributions have extended linear static factor models to allow for discrete shifts in the loadings by assuming that these shifts are driven by an \textit{observable} state variable.
 A first and growing stream of literature assumes that this state variable is a deterministic time index, which leads to a factor model with structural instability in the loadings: see \citet{Breitung_Eickmeier_2011_JoE}, \citet{corradi2014testing}, \citet{baltagi2016estimation}, \citet{cheng2016shrinkage}, \citet{BCF18}, \cite{Barigozzi_Trapani_2020_SPA}, \citet{duan2022quasi}, among others, and \cite{Bai_Han_2016_FEC} for a survey of the literature.
 The presence of structural breaks implies that regime changes are not recurrent and are related to events such as technological changes or shifts in monetary policy regimes.
-Alternatively, the states could be driven by the realisation of an observable stationary variable with respect to a reference value, in which case a threshold factor model would arise: see \cite{Massacci_2017_JoE}.
+Alternatively, the states could be driven by the realisation of an observable stationary variable with respect to a reference value, in which case a threshold factor model would arise: see \cite{Massacci_2017_JoE,Massacci_2023_JFEcon}.
 Under this set up, regimes are recurrent and associated to cyclical events such as business and financial cycles.
-Finally, smoothly varying loadings are considered in \citet{motta2011locally} and \citet{Pelger_Xiong_2022_JBES}.
+Smoothly varying loadings are considered in \citet{motta2011locally} and \citet{Pelger_Xiong_2022_JBES}.
+Finally, \cite{Chen_Chen_Chen_2023_WP} follow \cite{Su_Wang_2017_JoE} and propose a time-varying matrix factor model with smooth changes in the loadings driven by a time index.